lnmedrano/graphql-best-practices/possible_topics.md

 ### 3.4- Resolvers

-Resolvers, in graphql, work the same way for queries and mutations (nevertheless remember that we must not use a query resolver to modify nor delete data).
+Resolvers, in GraphQL, work the same way for queries and mutations (nevertheless remember that we must not use a query resolver to modify nor delete data).

 - Given that the resolvers are functions, they must follow the naming convention used in the technology and project we are working in.